BioGeek/gradfolio/_projects/1_project.md

 ------------

-The background of this master thesis is the Survival Based Bayesian Clustering (SBC) model developed by [Ahmad and Fröhlich (2017)](https://pubmed.ncbi.nlm.nih.gov/28961917/), a model that infers clinically relevant cancer subtypes, by jointly clustering molecular data along with survival datain a semi-supervised manner.
+The background of this master thesis is the Survival Based Bayesian Clustering (SBC) model developed by [Ahmad and Fröhlich (2017)](https://pubmed.ncbi.nlm.nih.gov/28961917/), a model that infers clinically relevant cancer subtypes, by jointly clustering molecular data along with survival data in a semi-supervised manner.
 A graphical representation of the model is this:

 ![SBC](https://raw.githubusercontent.com/CamilaDuitama/MasterThesis/master/images/Graphical_model_SBC.png)